-ITEM DESCRIPTION DWG / PART NUMBER 1 POWERPLUS DOUBLE MOUNTING BRACKET ASSY CR-PPD-0135 2 M5x12 ST STL HEX DRIVE DIN 912 SCREW CR-PP-0011 3 M5x16 ST STL HEX DRIVE DIN 912 SCREW CR-PP-0013 4 M5 ST STL DIN 985 LOCK NUT CR-PP-0111 5 ULTRAMAGIC GIMBAL BLOCK 2022 / 2500
+ITEM DESCRIPTION DWG / PART NUMBER 1 DOUBLE GIMBAL MOUNTING BRACKET ASSY CR-PPM-0135 2 M5x12 ST STL HEX DRIVE DIN 912 SCREW CR-PP-0011 3 M5x16 ST STL HEX DRIVE DIN 912 SCREW CR-PP-0013 4 M5 ST STL DIN 985 LOCK NUT CR-PP-0111

-- Refer to Ultramagic Maintenance Supplement No 8 and remove the burner from the burner frame. - Ensure both burners are supported and then remove the gimbal block assembly. - If coil removal is required, use a 4mm Allen key and an 8mm open-ended spanner to undo and remove the eight screws and nuts (items 2, 3 and 4 respectively).
-Thus the coil will rest free. - Re-assembly is generally the reverse procedure to disassembly.
+- Refer to Ultramagic Maintenance Supplement No 8 and remove the burner from the burner frame. - Ensure both burners are supported and then remove the gimbal block assembly. - To remove the coil, use a 4mm Allen key and an 8mm open-ended spanner to undo and remove the eight screws and lock nuts (items 2, 3 and 4 respectively). - Re-assembly is generally the reverse procedure to disassembly.
 If necessary, apply Molycote graphite grease to the bearing surfaces of the gimbal block and the mounting bracket.
 Refer to Ultramagic Maintenance Supplement No 8 for instructions covering the gimbal block assembly process.